Michigan cleaning business license and insurance requirements

 An Employer Identification Number (EIN), or Federal Tax Identification Number, is typically required if your cleaning business has employees or if you operate as a corporation or partnership.

-You can obtain an EIN from the IRS.
-The process is straightforward and can be done online through the IRS website — you will find a few questions to answer and information to provide, pay a small fee, and you will receive the EIN paperwork within a few days.
+You can obtain an EIN from the IRS – and you’ll need to to pay your business taxes.
+Just answer a few questions, pay a small fee, and you will receive the EIN paperwork within a few days.

-To determine if your area requires a business license and to access the application process, contact your local city or county government.
+To determine if your area requires a business license, a cleaning business owner must contact your local city or county government.
 Specialized cleaning services, such as upholstery and post-construction, may need special licenses, and you might need to meet certain safety and environmental regulations.

-The type of license needed also depends on the business structure (sole proprietor, corporation, LLC, etc.).
+The type of license you need also depends on your business structure (sole proprietorship, corporation, LLC, etc.).
 Business owners should visit the Michigan Secretary of State’s website for specifics to get started.

 5. Obtain a sales tax permit (optional)